 Now, lets learn how we can resolve the issue of cannibalization.

 Solution to avoid keyword cannibalization

 1. It is best to review the search terms report to find which keywords are triggering the ad.
-Keeping a close watch on the keyword and search terms relation can help you decide on what necessary action to be taken.
+Keeping a close watch on the keyword and search terms relation can help take necessary action..

 2. If you have grouped your ad groups basis match types then pick up your exact match keywords, that are more likely to have a higher quality score and conversion rate, and add them as negative keywords for your phrase match type campaigns or ad groups.
 Similarly, make sure that traffic for phrase match type is not served by broad match type.

-3. Review the match type assigned to the keyword.
+3. Review the assigned keyword match type.
 If you find that your exact match type keyword is getting you the clicks and impressions then you can remove that keyword added under the other match type.
 This removes duplicate content and your keyword and ad relevancy will be more appropriate.

-4. If there is a budget constraint, avoid adding more keywords to your ad group and hence avoid the risk of cannibalization, increasing costs and depleting budget.
+4. If there is a budget constraint, avoid adding more keywords to your ad group.
+Hence avoid the risk of cannibalization, increasing costs and depleting budget.
 It will be more appropriate to follow the SKAG approach to make your ad more relevant to the search term.

-5. Google matches even the close variants of the keyword, so adding the plurals, misspellings separately as keywords will result in cannibalization.
+5. Google matches even the close variants of the keyword.
+Adding the plurals, misspellings separately as keywords will result in cannibalization.
 To identify the duplicate keywords or close variants, you can use our free AdWords Script.